Polar Equine HealthCheck FT1 Heart Rate Monitor 93045117

 Polar offers free training software to give you a deeper understanding of your horse’s training.
 It features a complete training log of your horse’s exercises, helps you plan the workouts in advance with multiple planning options, analyzing the results after training with versatile graphs which you can customize according to your needs and lets you use different reports for a long-term fitness development follow-up.Your product comes with polarpersonaltrainer.com or the Polar ProTrainer 5 software.

 If, for whatever reason, you are not satisfied with your purchase, you can return it to HRM USA within 45 days of purchase date subject to conditions below.
 Claims for items damaged in transit must be received within (3) business days of receipt of merchandise.
-Refunds & Credits Refunds on returned items will be issued to the same payment as tendered at the time of purchase or store credit.
+Items deemed defective by manufacturer standards must be reported within 7 days of receipt.
+Refunds & Credits Refunds on returned items will be issued to the same payment as tendered at the time of purchase.
 Once we receive and inspect the product you will be issued a credit back to your account.
 Please allow 5-7 Business days for a credit to appear on your account.
 If payment was made by check, the refund check will not be issued within 7- 10 business days after receipt of return.

 If the item is returned to us for exchange, please allow 2-5 business days for the replacement to be processed and shipped.
 All returns are shipped with our Economy shipping method and arrive within 2-10 Days.